JMGaljaard/fltk-testbed/README.md

 * Currently, there is no GPU support in the Docker containers, for this the `Dockerfile` will need to be updated to accommodate for this.
+* Currently, the `GLOO` backend is chosen only, when using CUDA capable devices, the `NCCL` backend is recommended.